Albertan autonomy is a bad way to sell unpopular economic proposals

 Sure sounds like Jason Kenney has a problem.
-He's promised to release his "Fair Deal" Panel's report next Monday, but it's not at all clear Albertans are going to like what they hear.
+He's promised to release his "fair deal" panel's report next Monday, but it's not at all clear Albertans are going to like what they hear.

 In politics, like the dairy cooler, things come with a best-before date.
-And the "Fair Deal" Panel's has come and gone.
+And the "fair deal" panel's has come and gone.

 Lots has changed since last November when Kenney cobbled together the panel from a group of likely suspects and gave it its sovereignty-association mandate as a way to keep the minority Liberal federal government led by Prime Minister Justin Trudeau on its back foot.